Last updated on March 4th, 2022

 The weather cooperated but only to the exact same spot that I made it to last time.
 Tahiti’s jagged peaks are so damn impressive and the best part is that you always have the trail all to yourself.
 I managed to catch clear views of the diadème – the strange rock formation that looks like a crown and for which Tahiti is known as the “Queen of the Pacific”.
 I even managed to spot a hidden waterfall that I thought I was hearing amid the rolling clouds.
 By 10 am, the party was over and the mountain range which up until now had managed to block the clouds could no longer bear the load.
 It was time to head back down with a feeling of satisfaction for having “gone for it” and with an excuse for coming back again in the future.

 With my good friend safely landing in Tahiti, we set out on a small road trip around parts of the island.
 We made it to Papara Beach – the widest black sand beach on the island – before paying a visit to the pair of giant Galapagos turtles and strange-looking mape trees of the Harrison Smith Botanical Gardens.
 One of the turtles is said to be over 200 years old and its signs of aging are quite obvious.
 During my last visit, you could actually enter the turtles’ housing and hand-feed them but that is no longer allowed due to their fragile state.
+UPDATE: in January 2018, stray dogs entered the turtles’ enclosure, seriously wounding the two and eventually leading to the death of the male turtle.

 We wrapped things up in the village of Teahupoʻo – some 90 minutes outside of Papeete.
-Teahupoʻo is known “the end of the line”, the place where the road ends and from where only a boat can take you further along the coast.
+Teahupoʻo is known as “the end of the line”, the place where the road ends and from where only a boat can take you further along the coast.
 It is also one of the prime surf spots in the world – the site of the annual Billabong Pro.
-Unfortunately, the surf Gods weren’t cooperating on this day and we had to settle for the fine views and an ice cold coconut before the ride back to town.
+Unfortunately, the surf Gods weren’t cooperating on this day and we had to settle for the fine views and an ice-cold coconut before the ride back to town.

 The island of Moorea lies just a few miles off the coast of Tahiti but life here moves at a much slower pace.
 Known as the “Magical Island”, Moorea is accessible via a 30-minute ferry from Tahiti.
 The maritime journey is a very scenic one and, as the island’s beautiful skyline gets nearer, the excitement on the exterior deck reaches a climax.

-Having previously spent a month in Moorea, there were many places to revisit, locals to say hi to, and to really make a point of it to slow things down – especially in the absence of free WiFi or adequate 3G reception.
+Having previously spent a month in Moorea, there were many places to revisit, locals to say hi to and to really make a point of it to slow things down – especially in the absence of free WiFi or adequate 3G reception.
 The biggest plus of coming back to Moorea was reconnecting with my friend – Yann.
 He and I were neighbors the last time around, and we spent many days together hiking, chilling, and chatting about life.
 Yann is a wizard when it comes to cooking and sparking bonfires at the beach.
 Luckily, I made it to Moorea just a few weeks before Yann left French Polynesia after spending a few years in paradise.

 A visit to Moorea can totally just revolve around its beaches and blue lagoon, but with such dramatic natural beauty, it would be a shame not to hike in search of spectacular views.
 Lucky for me, Yann knew the way leading up to Mount Rotui – Moorea’s signature mountain which splits its large twin bays – and he also had in his possession a machete – essential hiking gear when you’re one of the first hikers on the trail after the wet season amid the overgrown vegetation.
 The hike affords incredible 360-views of Opunohu Bay and the dreamy lagoon.

 Capitalizing on the fine weather, two other hikes which won my heart over the last time around deserved a second visit.
 In the first hike, I met a couple of local 20-year-old men chilling with a bag filled with locally-grown “bush” at a spot overlooking the Opunohu Valley.
 They come here every day to pass the time and make their living from renting out small bungalows owned by their family.
-In the second hike, a cloud-free day amplified the intense blue colors of lagoon over Temae Beach dotted with the Sofitel’s overwater bungalows.
+In the second hike, a cloud-free day amplified the intense blue colors of the lagoon over Temae Beach dotted with the Sofitel’s overwater bungalows.

 Moorea is the “pineapple capital of French Polynesia” and its lush Opunohu Valley is where most of the sweet fruit is grown.
 Walking along the “pineapple route” on the foothills of Mount Rotui, you can closely inspect the fields and, in case you weren’t aware of this already, observe how the fruit practically grows on a bush.
 After working up a bit of a sweat, we headed to the local juice factory and distillery where a visit to the factory shop includes tasting after tasting of fruit juice and liqueurs.
 It’s best to avoid driving after such a visit because the friendly ladies pouring the drinks don’t know the meaning of the phrase “no thanks, I’m getting dizzy”.